Azure-Samples/active-directory-xamarin-native-v2/2-With-broker/README.md

 ```
 This step has already been completed in the code [here.](https://github.com/Azure-Samples/active-directory-xamarin-native-v2/blob/3d877ba0ded3e644610654f6ad1ca7abb30f9e5b/2-With-broker/UserDetailsClient/UserDetailsClient/MainPage.xaml.cs#L34)

-#### Step 2: Configure application to handle the authentication callback
+#### Step 4b: Configure application to handle the authentication callback
 When MSAL.NET calls the broker on iOS, the broker will, in turn, call back to your application through the `OpenUrl` method of the `AppDelegate` class.
 Since MSAL will wait for the response from the broker, your application needs to cooperate to call MSAL.NET back.
 You do this by updating the `AppDelegate.cs` file to override the below method.
-This step is already completed [here.](https://github.com/Azure-Samples/active-directory-xamarin-native-v2/blob/3d877ba0ded3e644610654f6ad1ca7abb30f9e5b/2-With-broker/UserDetailsClient/UserDetailsClient.iOS/AppDelegate.cs#L33)
+This step is already completed in the AppDelegate.cs file, [found here.](https://github.com/Azure-Samples/active-directory-xamarin-native-v2/blob/3d877ba0ded3e644610654f6ad1ca7abb30f9e5b/2-With-broker/UserDetailsClient/UserDetailsClient.iOS/AppDelegate.cs#L33)

 ```CSharp
 public override bool OpenUrl(UIApplication app, NSUrl url,